LAPO Annual Development Forum 2016

-This negative trend is attributable to genera apathy, the discovery and total reliance on crude oil; and the after effects of the civil war of the late 60's.
+This negative trend is attributable to genera apathy, the discovery and total reliance on crude oil; and the after-effects of the civil war of the late ’60s.
 In addition to the local political problems, intensive agricultural research and delivery systems have been disappointingly low in Nigeria when compared to the strings of successes being recorded in some Asian and Latin American countries.
 Several government initiatives and programmes aimed at improving food production and security in Nigeria have failed to yield the desired result.
-Most of these programmes have served as conduit pipes for government officials to syphon public funds and stash them away in foreign countries.
-Various government agricultural programmes targeted at the poor farmers have not brought about the much trumpeted agricultural revolution.
+Most of these programmes have served as conduit pipes for government officials to siphon public funds and stash them away in foreign countries.
+Various government agricultural programmes targeted at the poor farmers have not brought about the much-trumpeted agricultural revolution.
 Clearly, Nigeria is at the brink of food crisis.

 Food Security and Sustainable Agriculture in Nigeria: Challenges and Opportunities.

 DATE: Tuesday, October 18, 2016

 VENUE: Shehu Musa Yar’Adua International Conference Centre, Central Area, Abuja, Nigeria

 This year, Former President Olusegun Obasanjo, GCFR, will lead discussions at the Forum as the Keynote Speaker.
 Dr. Nteranya Sanginga, the Director-General, International Institute of Tropical Agriculture (IITA) and Prof. Valentine Aletor, former Vice-Chancellor, Elizade University will speak on “Enhancing Youth Employment Through Agricultural Development” and “Agriculture, Women Empowerment and Food Security, respectively.